 Lending companies that are obliged to comply with the regulations must have a compliance team to ensure that the AML program is complied with and carry out the works within the scope of AML.
 Due to the dynamic nature of the regulations, these people and the institution's employees should be trained periodically.
 The compliance team should be aware of the regulators' red flags, and if these red flags occur, they should immediately take action.

 Anti-Money Laundering Compliance Solutions for Lenders

-In this changing and developing world, artificial intelligence-supported solutions have an important place in our lives.
-It is also important for Lenders to comply with AML regulations and protect themselves against financial risks such as money laundering.
+Artificial intelligence-supported solutions have an important place in our lives in this changing and developing world.
+However, it is also essential for Lenders to comply with AML regulations and protect themselves against financial risks such as money laundering.
 Complying with AML laws and creating a good AML compliance program is quite complicated, but don't worry about it; meet the Sanction Scanner AML solutions and relieve your pain.

-With our PEP and Sanctions Screening Service, you can meet global and local AML obligations and avoid legal fines.
-They can perform Customer Due Diligence (CDD) and Know Your Customer (KYC) procedures by regulations.
+With our PEP and Sanctions Screening Service, you can meet international and local AML obligations and avoid legal fines.
+In addition, they can perform Customer Due Diligence (CDD) and Know Your Customer (KYC) procedures by regulations.

 Sanction Scanner monitors your customer's actions in real-time to detect suspicious transactions.
 If the detects a suspicious process, it stops the process and saves the process for review.
 You can create your rules and scenarios at your own risk without any coding knowledge to automatically detect high-risk and suspicious activities.
 You can easily integrate Sanction Scanner into your project with the API.